Hi mga higala (Hi Friends) Kumusta? Ako, okay ra (me, I'm fine)

 27. We respect our elders.
 We bless the hands of our elders when we meet them.
-Some Families bless the hands of the elders (parents, grandparents, close relatives) when we get out for work and once we arrive from work.
+Some Families bless the hands of the elders (parents, grandparents, close relatives) when we get out for work, and once we arrive from work.

 28. When eating, it is our culture to invite anyone who is around to eat with us.
 In Bisaya, we say "mangaon ta", in Tagalog, we say "kain tayo".
-Although, it is mostly out of respect but there are times when guests or friends or neighbor would take your invitation seriously.
+Although, it is mostly out of respect there are times when guests or friends or neighbors would take your invitation seriously.

 29. Master the basic greetings which I put in the playlist at the end of this video.

 30. I highly recommend using Grab if you decide not to use public transportation.
 It's more safe and secure.

 I just want you guys to have a good and happy vacation in my country.
 I want you guys to be safe because there are still people out there who are on the lookout for their next prey.
 As much as possible, keep a low profile and not attract these kinds of people.
 I do sound really apprehensive but then again better be safe than sorry.
 I wouldn't say that the Philippines is a safe country but I wouldn't say that it's chaotic and dangerous.

 Those are the 30 Things that you should know before coming to our Country.
 I know there's more but I reserve that in my succeeding lessons.